 Mirna is responsible for managing the IT2 office, including responsibilities in client relations, and financial management.
-Mirna is responsible for the correspondence with clients to address all of their analytical service needs.
+Mirna is responsible for correspondence with clients to address all of their analytical service needs.

 Lana Stas, Human Resource (HR) Administrator

-Handles all HR related inquiries, administers HR related documentation, assists in recruitment, and issues all relevant correspondence for new hires.
+Lana handles all HR related inquiries, administers HR related documentation, assists in recruitment, and issues all relevant correspondence for new hires.

 Adam is responsible for the analysis of samples on the Gas Chromatography – Isotope Ratio Mass Spectrometer (GC-IRMS).
-Adam’s responsibilities include: the preparation of inorganic samples for 37Cl, 81Br, and87Sr/86Sr.
+Adam’s responsibilities include: the preparation of inorganic samples for 37Cl, 81Br, and 87Sr/86Sr.
 Adam is also responsible for the operation and maintenance of the GC-IRMS system.
 Adam is involved in most research and development projects that IT2 conducts.

-Amy Hennessy (M.Sc.
+Nikki Nguyen (B.Sc.
 University of Waterloo), Isotope Technician

-Richard Drimmie, (B.Sc.
+Richard Drimmie (B.Sc.
 Waterloo), Tritium Technician

 Richard is responsible for the tritium analysis which includes, sample pre-treatment (ion exchange, Azeotropic distillation), electrolytic enrichment, post-treatment, preparation, and finally counting via the Liquid Scintillation Counter (LSC).